 Change 9: Replace 7.2.3 with

-The DASH client appends query q to the end of the segment URL used in the (sub)segment request.
+The DASH client uses the URL received from the SBD to request the (sub)segment..

 NOTE: without SBD, all requests for different subsegments within a representation will use the same URL, but different byte ranges.
 Application of SBD will result in different q values for different segments (depending on their earliest presentation time), hence the single URL assumption no longer holds.